-EP 15 | Keep your friends close, but your insiders closer
+EP 15 | Keep your friends close and your insiders threats closer

 In episode 15 of Risk Grustlers, Srikanth Chavali, Co-Founder and CPO at Kitecyber, unpacks the growing challenge of insider threats and why they remain one of the toughest cybersecurity risks to manage.